vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/migration/migrate_nunit_to_xunit.md

 The main reason for this migration is the lack of availability of a reliable NUnit alternative in NuGet for .NET Core.

-For documentation on the differences between NUnit and Xunit, please check out this [document in github](https://xunit.github.io/docs/comparisons.html)
+For documentation on the differences between NUnit and XUnit, please check out this [document in github](https://xunit.github.io/docs/comparisons.html)

 ## Test Runners and Tooling

-Just include the right xUnit dependency and `dotnet test` will automatically figure out how to run your tests.
+Just include the right XUnit dependency and `dotnet test` will automatically figure out how to run your tests.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">